minhtr05/obsidian/Applied Information Technology/Year 12 - Unit 3/Bus.md

 ## Types of computer buses

-There are two properties a bus must have,
+There are twfo properties a bus must have,

 - **Internal** vs. **External** bus